BonoboPLC/bonoboplc_wiki/administration/subscriptionlottery.md

 b.
 Monthly Invoice (s)  The invoice calculates the total amount due for the next calendar month, based on the Game Subscriptions described above.
 c.
 A Recurring Payment Subscription.
 This subscription instructs a payment processor to debit the player's account every month.

+# How do customers sign up?
+**How does the player create a subscription?**
+The Player can create a subscription by visiting the web site and completing the easy to use Subscription Sign up form.

 # Accessing Subscriptions

-You can view all existing Pay-Go subscription in one of the two following ways:
+You, the Admin, can view all existing Pay-Go subscription in one of the two following ways:

 **From Player Profile**
 You can see all Pay-Go Subscriptions belonging to a single player by visiting the Player Detail View